To Thine Own Self Be Zoo

 Softly, Prince Bright said to the harper, “Thank you.
 I do think I will leave off there, however, before I too much repeat the limited things I know.”

-With a wry slime, as though he were sharing something that he should not, the harper told the prince, “More than half the skill of an entertainer is in repeating yourself shamelessly.”
+With a wry smile, as though he were sharing something that he should not, the harper told the prince, “More than half the skill of an entertainer is in repeating yourself shamelessly.”

 Daniel accepted the lute when Bright offered it out.
 The minstrel tucked the lute back into his pack.